open-make/openmakewebsite/content/blog/2021-10-25-student-assistent-position-available/index.en.md

 tags: [job]
 ---

+> update 2022-05-02
+> The three positions have been filled, thanks to all who applied !

 In [Open.Make](/blog/2021/09/27/2021-09-27-scope/) we are looking for three motivated student assistants to support our research team and enrich it with your own unique and complementary skillset.

 Any student of a Berlin university can apply to any of the three positions (salary 12,68 € brutto according to TV Stud III).
 The majority of the work needs to be done on site.
 Yet, some of the work can also be carried out remotely.